Onelinerhub/onelinerhub/nginx/using-map.md

 # Using map

-### This example demonstrates map usage for redirecting old website to new and mapping old URLs to new using `map` rules:
+### This example demonstrates redirecting old website to new and mapping old URLs to new using `map` rules:

 ```nginx
 map $uri $new_uri {